I feel your scorn, and I accept it.

 [Del Rey actually had the original Star Wars book license back in the 70s/80s, and they published ‘nonfiction’ (guides and encyclopedias) during the ’90s while Bantam had the novels, in addition to reprinting their earlier stuff.
 Publishing.
 Be.
 Crazy.]

 In any case, everything that Bantam and Del Rey do and did with Star Wars is in collaboration with Lucasfilm.
 They can’t just play willy-nilly with the franchise: Things like authors and storylines and such are discussed and approved.
 (So no, nothing major ‘slips by’ Lucasfilm or goes in without their knowing, as some fans occasionally claim.)
 If something is big enough (major character marriages, deaths, births, etc.) they actually had to get permission from George Lucas.
-Not sure how that works now, with him out of the picture… The sequels were a lot of more a surprise than the prequels were, and that means that a lot of long-term plans at Lucasfilm and beyond are currently in flux.So what counts?
-Hardcore fans love to argue about ‘canon,’ but I find it beyond tedious.
-Lucasfilm has a whole system on this, but to break it down for you: Almost everything that’s not a movie counts until a movie or something on a higher level contradicts it.
-This is a movie based-franchise, so the movies come first.
-Then TV, like The Clone Wars or the upcoming Rebels.
-Then everything else.

 A few additional notes:

 → The folks at the blog ElevenThirty-Eight have a series called The Expanded Universe Explains that’s kind of a neat read.
+The EU tried to explain everything about Star Wars, at one point another, even things as minor as why Han Solo has stripes on his pants.
+It was honestly kind of ridiculous.
+I mean, pants?

 → The EU is far more than books, though that’s what I’ve focused on.
-Dark Horse’s Star Wars comics are on exactly the same ground as novels – they are under LFL supervision and they don’t ‘count’ any less – but I simply haven’t read as many of them.
+Dark Horse’s Star Wars comics were on exactly the same ground as novels – they were under LFL supervision and they don’t ‘count’ any less pre-Legends – but I simply haven’t read as many of them.
 A lot of video game stuff has made it into other venues, and the first tabletop roleplaying game from West End Games actually had a huge influence on the early EU, providing a lot of the background information on the galaxy for the authors.

 → Could I do this for any other giant series?
 Not really.
 After a sufficient time on Star Wars I kind of swore off other licensed fiction.
 It’s not so much ‘dance with the one that brung ya’ as it is I lack the interest in any other series with this kind of backlist.
 That said, I did write something kind of like it on my (earlier) childhood favorite series, Anne McCaffrey’s Pern.